Matt Vierling Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fourth-ranked team ERA among all MLB pitching staffs (3.80).
+- The Guardians have a 3.80 team ERA that ranks fourth among all MLB pitching staffs.

-- Guardians pitchers combine to surrender the second-fewest home runs in baseball (122 total, one per game).
+- Guardians pitchers combine to allow 122 home runs (one per game), the second-fewest in the league.

-- Curry (3-1) takes the mound for the Guardians in his sixth start of the season.
-He's put together a 3.39 ERA in 69 2/3 innings pitched, with 46 strikeouts.
+- Williams makes the start for the Guardians, his 11th of the season.
+He is 1-3 with a 2.80 ERA and 59 strikeouts in 54 2/3 innings pitched.

-- His most recent time out was on Friday against the Tampa Bay Rays, when the righty went five innings, surrendering five earned runs while giving up six hits.
+- The right-hander's most recent time out came on Saturday against the Tampa Bay Rays, when he threw five innings, surrendering one earned run while allowing five hits.

-- In 30 games this season, the 25-year-old has an ERA of 3.39, with 6 strikeouts per nine innings.
-Opponents are batting .240 against him.
+- The 24-year-old has a 2.80 ERA and 9.7 strikeouts per nine innings in 10 games this season, while allowing a batting average of .215 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.